RobotWebTools/rclnodejs/README.md

 - **Architectures:** x64, arm64
 - **Node.js:** >= 16.20.2 (N-API compatible)

+Installations outside this prebuilt matrix automatically fall back to building from source.

 **Force Building from Source:**

 If you need to build from source even when a prebuilt binary is available, set the environment variable: